kronihias/synology-thumbgen/README.md

 # Thumbnail Generator for Synology PhotoStation
 Creating thumbnails on the consumer level DiskStation NAS boxes by Synology is incredibly slow which makes indexing of large photo collections take forever to complete.
-It's much, much faster (days -> hours) to generate the thumbnails on your desktop computer over e.g. SMB using this small Python script.
+It's much, much faster (days -> hours) to generate the thumbnails on your desktop computer over e.g. SMB using this small Python (v.
+3.5) script.

 ## Usage
 `python dsthumbgen.py --directory <path>`